vzhou842/victorzhou.com/content/posts/2019-02-09-a-javascript-bug.md

 ---
-title: Can You Find The Bug in this Code?
+title: Can You Find The Bug in This Code?
 date: "2019-02-09T12:00:00.000Z"
 template: "post"
 draft: false